miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 this.passthrough();
 ```

-Now you can develop as you normally would, say against an existing API.
+Now you can develop as you normally would, for example against an existing API.

 When it comes time to build a new feature, you don't have to wait for the API to be updated.
 Just mock out the new route that you need